by Filip Čúzy | Leave us your feedback on this post!

 Oracle JDK 8 is undergoing the “End of Public Updates” process, which means there are no longer free updates for commercial use after January 2019.
 However, since Java SE 9, Oracle is also providing Oracle’s OpenJDK builds which are free for commercial use, and there are free OpenJDK builds from other providers like AdoptOpenJDK, Azul, IBM, Red Hat, Linux distros et al.

-Developed by Oracle, with major input from a dedicated team and the Java community (including RedHat, IBM, Apple & others), this is the open-source, GPL licensed counterpart to Java SE.
+Developed by Oracle, with major input from a dedicated team and the Java community (including RedHat, IBM, Apple & others), this is the open-source, GPL licensed counterpart to Oracles solution.
 It will follow a 6-month release cycle by Oracle, in comparison to regular updates in the Java SE subscription plan.

 Even though OpenJDK is based on Java SE and is, in fact, its open-source counterpart, it could, in theory, differ from Oracle JDK.
 This is due to the need to keep up with Java SE’s speed of performance & stability updates.
 Official updates are released every six months, while contributors can contribute at any time.